Jacob Tobia to Play Non-Binary Character for She-Ra Season 4

 Recent Comments

-- Critch on We Are Very Into the Idea of Michael Keaton Returning as Batman for a Batman Beyond Movie 28 mins ago

-- woodenfan on The Harry Potter Reread: The Chamber of Secrets, Chapters 3 and 4 40 mins ago
+- Anthony Pero on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 18 mins ago

+- adjbaker on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 31 mins ago

-- Civanfan on Batman: The Animated Series Rewatch: “Beware the Gray Ghost” 48 mins ago
+- tjareth on Star Trek The Original Series Rewatch: “Whom Gods Destroy” 34 mins ago

-- sush on Tearing Down the Throne: Interrogating Power Structures in Western Epic Fantasy 58 mins ago

-- Lisamarie on Maleficent: Mistress of Evil Falls Just Short of the Epic Treatment it Deserves 1 hour ago
+- higgins on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 35 mins ago